StudentiUniMi/overleaf-registration/container_to_container/README.md

 up.sh

-Don't forget to set you proxy correctly.
+Don't forget to set your proxy correctly.
 An example for nginx see nginx.conf.

 A full working setup can be found here https://github.com/davrot/overleaf